rancher/dashboard/docs/developer/machine-drivers.md

 A machine driver consists of:
   - The actual driver run inside the server container.
 This can be built-in to `rancher-machine` or loaded as an external binary.
-  - A component to create & edit the `cloud-credential` for the provider, which stores the user's auth information to talk to the provider API.
+  - A component to create & edit the `cloud_credential` for the provider, which stores the user's auth information to talk to the provider API.
-  - A component to create & edit the `machine-config`, which describes the size, location, and other options for a particular machine to be deployed to the provider.
+  - A component to create & edit the `machine_config`, which describes the size, location, and other options for a particular machine to be deployed to the provider.
   - An optional `model` to override properties of a generic `machine-template` object with details specific to this provider.
   - An optional `store` to facilitate communication with the provider's API and caching of information retrieved from it.